 Should you notice any inaccuracies in the summary report or the country sheets, please let us know and we will correct them.
-Please email our Policy Coordinator Florian Sanden florian.sanden@enil.eu, with a subject line 'Independent Living Survey correction'.
+Please email us at secretariat@enil.eu, with a subject line 'Independent Living Survey correction'.

-Chapter I: General section on Independent Living (2020)
+Chapter I: General section on Independent Living